fair-giveaway/.github/profile/README.md

 # Welcome to Fair-Giveaway HQ 🚀

-### *Ensuring absolute transparency and trust in online giveaways, powered by modern $0 infrastructure.*
+### *Ensuring absolute transparency and trust in online giveaways, powered by modern high-performance cloud architectures.*

 ---